erictheise/mctad.js/README.md

 ### About

-I got interested in the notion of _bearing_, which led me to the field of directional statistics.
+I recently got interested in the notion of _bearing_, which led me to the field of directional statistics.
 I needed to implement some  after learning about them, and not necessarily being a good fit for other projects (e.g., [simple-statistics](https://github.com/tmcw/simple-statistics), [science.js](https://github.com/jasondavies/science.js)), ended up starting my own library.
 I'm not usually the